-Adam Pulver is an attorney at Public Citizen Litigation Group.
-Prior to joining the Litigation Group in 2017, he held a variety of positions in public interest law, with significant experience in administrative law, civil rights, labor and employment law, and constitutional law.
-Most recently, Mr. Pulver was a Senior Attorney at the Office of the Solicitor of Labor at the U.S. Department of Labor, where he worked on policy, trial and appellate litigation, and regulations relating to discrimination, labor union governance, and labor-management relations.
+Adam Pulver is an attorney at Public Citizen Litigation Group, where he litigates a range of cases involving administrative law, consumer rights, civil rights, labor and employment law, and constitutional law.
+He also regularly conducts trainings and provides guidance to other lawyers working on these issues.
+Prior joining the Litigation Group in 2017, he held a variety of public interest positions.
+Most recently, Adam was a Senior Attorney at the Office of the Solicitor of Labor at the U.S. Department of Labor, where he worked on policy, trial and appellate litigation, and regulations relating to discrimination, labor union governance, and labor-management relations.
 As part of his work at DOL, he was the lead attorney on issues relating to sexual orientation and gender identity, and helped author and implement historic expansions of the nondiscrimination requirements for federal contractors on these bases.
 Prior to joining DOL, he spent several years as an associate at Emery Celli Brinckerhoff & Abady LLP in New York, where he litigated civil rights, employment, housing, consumer, and commercial cases in state and federal courts at all levels.
-He also worked at the ACLU of the Nation’s Capital as a volunteer attorney.
-Following law school, Mr. Pulver served as a law clerk to the Honorable Christina A. Snyder, Honorable Stephen G. Larson, and Honorable Virginia A. Phillips, all of the United States District Court for the Central District of California.
+He also worked at the ACLU of the Nation’s Capital (now the ACLU of DC) as a volunteer attorney.
+Following law school, Adam served as a law clerk to the Honorable Christina A. Snyder, Honorable Stephen G. Larson, and Honorable Virginia A. Phillips, all of the United States District Court for the Central District of California.

-Mr. Pulver has authored a number of publications relating to labor and workplace issues, disability rights, and sexuality and gender law, and is a frequent speaker on these topics.
+Adam has authored a number of publications relating to labor and workplace issues, disability rights, and sexuality and gender law, and is a frequent speaker on these topics.
 In 2015, he was named one of the nation’s Best LGBT Attorneys Under 40 by the National LGBT Bar Association.
-Mr. Pulver is a past president of the LGBT Bar Association of the District of Columbia and is an active member of the community.
+Adam is a past president of the LGBT Bar Association of the District of Columbia and is an active member of the community.